-- Submit official transcript(s) and course description(s) from previous nursing schools and colleges for transfer credit.
-Nursing credits must have been earned within the past 3 years.
+2. Submit official transcript(s) and course description(s) from previous nursing schools and colleges for transfer credit.
+Nursing credits must have been earned within the past three years.

 International students must meet the same admission qualifications as other students in the program.
-Transcripts from secondary schools and/or postsecondary institutions must be official, recorded in English and sent directly to the School of Nursing.
-To receive financial aid, the school must have a valid student aid report on record stating that citizenship status has been confirmed by the Homeland Security and that they meet the citizenship requirements for federal student aid.
+Transcripts from secondary schools and/or postsecondary institutions must be official, recorded in English, and sent directly to the School of Nursing.
+To receive federal financial aid, the school must have a valid Student Aid RTeport on record stating that citizenship status has been confirmed by Homeland Security and that they meet the citizenship requirements for federal student aid.

-Advance Placement of LPN is based on space availability.
+Advance Placement of LPNs is based on space availability.

 Applicants who have graduated from practical nursing programs may be eligible for advanced placement after satisfactory completion of the following:

 1. Application procedure.

 2. Official transcript from LPN program attended.

 Applicants who are eligible for licensure may petition to waive the licensure requirement.